nachinGirid/Constructing-Unpaired-Single-Cell-Gene-Expression-and-Peak-Based-Epigenomic-Data-Integration-Pipelin/README.md

 # Benchmark_scRNA_scATAC_integration_methods
 Methods are benchmarked in 3 general big steps
-- Process before dimension redction
+- Gene activity estimation
 - Dimension reduction
-- Labelling
+- Clustering

+Three paired multiomic data is used to evaluate the performance of the Methods at different stages.
+At each stage, conduct the available approaches, evaluate the results using certain evaluation matrices for that stage.
-## Evaluation of conversion of chromatin accessibility to gene expression: Gene activity score
+## Evaluation of Gene activity score
-four method:
+### There are 5 options to calculate gene activity:
 1. signac
-2. LIGER
+2. liger
 3. Cicero
 4. MAESTRO
+5. Unpair_reg
 ### evaluation measurements
 1. Correlation to the RNA measurament
 2. PCA the GAS, SI of cell types
-3. Anchor finding in seurat
+3. RMSE

  ## Evaluation of common space
+ ### There are
+ ### evaluation measurements
  1. celltype SI
- 2. celltype cell to self distance
+ 2. Distribution of distance to self
- 3. celltype findself in 100NN

  ## Evaluate labelling
  ### Is seuart cca anchor is better?